 These are just 2 border points, Indian and Nepalese accordingly.
 Once you reach the Indian border parking by bus, you will see plenty of cars, trucks, people, and dusty roads.
 There will be many rickshaw drivers that will try to capitalize on your confusion and offer you a ride directly to Nepal.
 Some will tell, it’s 2-3 km and you might get lost on the road.
 They will ask 300 to 500 INR.
 Technically they ask 8 times more than the cost of your 4-hr journey to Sonauli.
 In reality, there are hardly 200 meters to Indian passport checking office from the bus parking on a straight road.
 There is just one direction so there is no way, you will get lost.
 Thus, you can easily reach by foot.

 Travel tip: There will be several people approaching you to change money to Nepalese for a super high commission.
 There are two ways of dealing with this issue: 1.
 Exchange money in Gorakhpur.
-2. Take out money from ATM in Gorakhpur, 2000- 3000 INR (~30-45 USD) will suffice till you reach some city in Nepal.
-DON’T EXCHANGE Indian Rupees to Nepalese.
-100 and 500 Indian notes perfectly work in any shop in Nepal.
+2. Take out money from ATM in Gorakhpur, 2000- 3000 INR (~30-45 USD) in 100 rupee notes or less.
+It will suffice till you reach some city in Nepal.
+After the change of 500 & 1000 notes in India in November 2017, you might use only small Indian notes in Nepal.
+Carry USD or ATM card to be on the safer side.
+Both will work in Nepal.

 Food tip: If you didn’t grab food in Gorakhpur, avoid buying food in Sonauli.
 In one hour or so you will finish with document check and you will have several good food options on Nepalese side.